lucabrasi83/versa_twamp/README.md

 ## Installation
+1. Login as root user on the Versa FlexVNF Shell

-1. Create twamp directory in /home/admin directory:
+2. Create twamp directory in /home/admin directory:
     - `mkdir /home/admin/twamp`

-2. Copy the Python script twampycsv.py and Shell scripts (twamp_sender.sh / twamp_responder.sh) in the
+3. Copy the Python script twampycsv.py and Shell scripts (twamp_sender.sh / twamp_responder.sh) in the
 `/home/admin/twamp` directory.

-3. Ensure the Shell scripts are executable:
+4. Ensure the Shell scripts are executable:
     - `cd /home/admin/twamp && chmod a+x twamp_*.sh`

-4. As root user, create the Cron Jobs on the Responder and Sender:
+5. As root user, create the Cron Jobs on the Responder and Sender:

     - Sender: